Artificial intelligence in healthcare: Dermatology

-A large study involving over one million individuals, described by Dermatology Times, further emphasized the value of AI-based systems in collecting extensive demographic and clinical data on skin and hair health, enabling the identification of population-level trends that may inform both research and patient care.

-This illustrate the broader applications of AI beyond diagnosis, including treatment personalization, remote monitoring, and enhanced access to dermatologic care.

-Nevertheless, independent reviews have emphasized that many studies rely on context-free images rather than full clinical examinations, and performance comparisons often fail to distinguish between trainees and board-certified dermatologists.

-According to some researchers, AI algorithms have been shown to be more effective than dermatologists at identifying cancer.
-However, a 2021 review article found that a majority of papers analyzing the performance of AI algorithms designed for skin cancer classification failed to use external test sets.
-Only four research studies were found in which the AI algorithms were tested on clinics, regions, or populations distinct from those it was trained on, and in each of those four studies, the performance of dermatologists was found to be on par with that of the algorithm.
-Moreover, only one study was set in the context of a full clinical examination; others were based on interaction through web-apps or online questionnaires, with most based entirely on context-free images of lesions.
-In this study, it was found that dermatologists significantly outperformed the algorithms.
-Many articles claiming superior performance of AI algorithms also fail to distinguish between trainees and board-certified dermatologists in their analyses.

 It has also been suggested that AI could be used to automatically evaluate the outcome of maxillo-facial surgery or cleft palate therapy in regard to facial attractiveness or age appearance.

 Gastroenterology

 AI can play a role in various facets of the field of gastroenterology.
 Endoscopic exams such as esophagogastroduodenoscopies (EGD) and colonoscopies rely on rapid detection of abnormal tissue.
 By enhancing these endoscopic procedures with AI, clinicians can more rapidly identify diseases, determine their severity, and visualize blind spots.
 Early trials in using AI detection systems of early stomach cancer have shown sensitivity close to expert endoscopists.

 AI can assist doctors treating ulcerative colitis in detecting the microscopic activity of the disease in people and predicting when flare-ups will happen.
 For example, an AI-powered tool was developed to analyse digitised bowel samples (biopsies).
 The tool was able to distinguish with 80% accuracy between samples that show remission of colitis and those with active disease.
 It also predicted the risk of a flare-up happening with the same accuracy.
 These rates of successfully using microscopic disease activity to predict disease flare are similar to the accuracy of pathologists.